Smart Motorcycle Life Hacks

 Anti-fogging hack

-You will likely not notice anything off with your new helmet until it gets old and a fog shows up on your visor one of those cold winter days.
-The fog is quite dangerous since it can distract your vision.
-Sure, you can open your visor to de-mist but it won’t help when it is raining or freezing cold outside.
-But don’t worry, just go grab yourself dandruff shampoo.
-Remember, you have to very specific about this and any regular shampoo will not do the job.
-First, separate the visor from the helmet, wash it thoroughly and leave it to dry.
+You will likely not notice anything off with your new helmet until it gets old and a fog appears on your visor ,one of those cold winter days.
+The mist is quite dangerous since it can distract your vision.
+Sure, you can open your visor to de-mist, but it won’t help when it rains or it is cold outside.
+But don’t worry, grab yourself a dandruff shampoo.
+Remember, you have to be very specific about this; regular shampoo will not do the job.
+First, separate the visor from the helmet, wash it thoroughly, and dry it.
 Once the visor is completely dry, apply the dandruff shampoo on the interior and exterior of the visor using your fingers.
 Then leave the visor to dry for about 5 minutes or more.
 This will ensure an anti-fog film is spread-out throughout the lens.
-However, make sure you polish the visor with a clean paper towel or dry cloth.
+However, polish the visor with a clean paper towel or dry cloth.
 Voila!
 The fog will not be a problem anymore.
-If the sun is blinding your vision, you can always stick a dark see through tape on the top of your visor to act as a curved baseball cap.
+If the sun is blinding your vision, you can always stick a dark, see-through tape on the top of your visor to act as a curved baseball cap.

 Cool A/C hack

 Riding on a sunny summer day is a blessing.
 But wait until you pass through a hot place like Southern California fully loaded with your leather jacket, pants, gloves and every other accessory.
-Well, don’t be surprised when you start to feel too hot like Johnny Blaze.
+Don’t be surprised when you start to feel too hot like Johnny Blaze.
 Literally!
-If the heat is too much for your comfort, just stop over at any nearby restaurant and ask for some ice cubes.
+If the heat is too much for comfort, stop at any nearby restaurant and ask for some ice cubes.
 Not joking!
 Fill up your ziplock bags with those ice cubes and put the bags in your inner jacket pockets.
-Keep the ice filled ziplock bags closer to your body and you will be cooler than LL Cool J. Just in case the weather turns cold unexpectedly and you’re left shivering like a twig on a windy day, look out for the nearest newspaper and enclose it in your leather jacket.
-The newspaper will act as an additional thermal layer effectively reducing the cold.
+Keep the ice-filled ziplock bags closer to your body, and you will be more incredible than LL Cool J. Just in case the weather turns cold unexpectedly.
+You’re left shivering like a twig on a windy day, look out for the nearest newspaper and enclose it in your leather jacket.
+The newspaper will act as an additional thermal layer, effectively reducing the cold.

 Emergency gas hack

-Nothing feels bad like your motorcycle running out of gas miles away from the nearest gas station.
-What is even worse is when you’re on a long distance trip halfway across another country or state and the territory is completely unfamiliar.
-If you’re going to pass through such neck of the woods, find an empty coke bottle and load it up with fuel.
-Alternatively, you can visit a coffee joint and order a take away coffee in a large container.
-Once you drink the coffee to the last drop, you can fill it up with gasoline to use it just in case.
-Although the coke bottle and coffee container will not hold fuel for a very long time, they can be helpful when you’re riding through very remote places.
+Nothing feels terrible like your motorcycle running out of gas miles from the nearest gas station.
+What is even worse is when you’re on a long-distance trip halfway across another country or state and the territory is entirely unfamiliar.
+If you’re going to pass through such a neck of the woods, find an empty coke bottle and load it up with fuel.
+Alternatively, you can visit a coffee joint and order a take-away coffee in a large container.
+Once you drink the coffee to the last drop, you can fill it with gasoline to use it just in case.
+Although the coke bottle and coffee container will not hold fuel for a long time, they can be helpful when riding through very remote places.